enebular/docs/en/Files/FileSettings.md

 # File Settings {#File settings}

-File setting are as follows:
+Files have the following settings.

 ## File {#File}

-Select the file to upload.
+The file to upload to enebular.

 - The maximum file size is 500MB.

 ## Title {#Title}

-The name of files
+The asset name of the file.

 ## Description {#Description}

-The description of files (optional)
+The description of the file (optional).

 ## Deploy Directory {#Deploy Directory}

 The directory name when deploying.

 - This will be the directory name under enebular-agent's `ports/<port>/assets` directory.
-- For example, when using the AWS IoT enebular-agent port and uploading a file called `hige.txt` and specifying a directory name of `hoge`, the file will be saved as `ports/awsiot/assets/hoge/hige.txt` under enebular-agent.
+- For example, when using the AWS IoT enebular-agent port and uploading a file called `hige.txt` with a deploy directory of `hoge`, the file will be saved as `ports/awsiot/assets/hoge/hige.txt` under enebular-agent.

 ## Execution {#Execution}

-Setting for if you want to deploy execution files.
+These are settings for executing the file on deploy.

 ### Execute On Deploy

-If it's turned on, files run as the execution files.
+When enabled, the file is treated as an executable and executed on deploy.
-The user is same as enebular-agent.
+The file is executed as the same user as enebular-agent.

 ### Max Execution Time

-You can set maximum execution time of **Execution**.
+The maximum time of the file's execution.
-Set times are from 1 to 300 seconds (5 minutes).
+Any number of seconds between 1 and 300 (5 minutes) can be specified.

-If the execution exceeds the maximum execution time, execution is forcibly stopped.
+If the file's execution exceeds the maximum execution time, the execution is forcibly stopped.

 ### Execution Arguments

-Setting execution arguments
+The arguments passed to the file when executed.

-### Environmental Variables
+### Environment Variables

-Setting environmental variables
+The environment variables provided to the file when executed.

 - KEY
-    - the name of enviromnetal variable
+    - The enviromnetal variable name
 - VALUE
-    - the value of enviromnetal variable
+    - The enviromnetal variable value

 ## Deploy Hooks {#Deploy Hooks}

-It's a functionality that allows you to execute files already deployed when you deploy new files.
+This is for executing other files already deployed when deploying this file.

 ### Stage

 #### Pre-Deploy

-Pre-Deploy executes a file in enebular agent before a deployment.
+Selecting Pre-Deploy executes the existing file immediately before this file is deployed.
-If you don't specify Pre-Deploy it doesn't run.
+If no file is specified then the hook doesn't run.

-e.g.)You want to run a shell script before deployment that deletes some files you don't need anymore in enebular agent.
+For example, you could run a shell script before deployment that deletes some files from the deploy directory which are no longer needed.

 #### Post-Deploy

-Post-Deploy executes a file in enebular agent after deployment.
+Selecting Post-Deploy executes the existing file immediately after this file is deployed.
-If you don't specify Post-Deploy it doesn't run.
+If no file is specified then the hook doesn't run.

-e.g.) You want to run a shell script after deployment which deletes some files you don't need anymore in enebular agent.
+For example, you could run a shell script after deployment that deletes some files from the deploy directory which are no longer needed.

 ### Asset Path

-The path of the asset you want to execute.
+The path of the asset to execute.

 ### Max Execution Time

-You can set maximum execution time of **Pre-Deploy/Post-Deploy**.
+The maximum time of the hook's execution.
-Set times are from 1 to 300 seconds (5 minutes).
+Any number of seconds between 1 and 300 (5 minutes) can be specified.

-If the Pre-Deploy/Post-Deploy exceeds the maximum execution time, Pre-Deploy/Post-Deploy is forcibly stopped.
+If the hook's execution exceeds the maximum execution time, the execution is forcibly stopped.

 ## Default Role {#Default Role}

-Select file's role.
+The file's role.